russross/blackfriday/README.md

 *   indentend code blocks -> artwork
 *   images -> artwork, use title for caption
 *   quotes in citation for the section= attribute?
+*   Need #6 for I_D refs
 *   cleanups - and loose a bunch of extensions, turn them on per default
 *   reduce API footprint (hide constants mainly)
 *   if some attribute is specified check if the IAL also specifies it (then overule it)
+*   paragraph needs to know if it in a list

 License
 -------